Lamu Archipelago: Mosques

 Decoration played an important role in the new style.
 The tympanums, the recessed areas above the arch, continued the tradition of using inlaid ceramics as seen in Pate.
 However, there was a change in the material used for the central boss, from coral to stucco.
 The frame of the mihrab itself was decorated with stucco panels with geometric designs.
 The interior of the mihrab apse was decorated with triangular plaster mouldings, while the semi-dome vault had a fluted surface.

 Examples of this style include a Lamu mihrab with an inscription dated 1753, and mihrabs at Simambaya and Utondwe (Tanzania) dated 1796 and 1782 respectively.
 Interestingly, Omani mosques built during this period showed a strong resemblance to the Swahili models, with bays parallel to the qibla wall and a projecting mihrab.
 The Omani Simambaya Mosque, built between 1725 and 1765, is an example of this similarity.

 A later example, the Swahili Wa Deule mosque at Shela (Lamu), built in 1848 according to an inscription in the mihrab, demonstrates the continued use of the trilobal arch.
 This particular mihrab was framed by semicircular mouldings and decorated with panels of floral and geometric motifs.

 The influence of external factors is also evident in this architectural development.
 The flowering of this new style finds parallels in Yemeni mosques, particularly in Surat, where mihrabs with finely carved trilobal arches suggest a growing economic relationship with India.
 The Ndia Kuu Mosque in Mombasa, excavated in 1985, reinforces this external influence.
 This 17th century mosque, probably used by Indian and Pakistani mercenaries, had a square plan, a small mihrab decorated with Indian-style volutes and blind arcades, and two small pillars flanking the mihrab projection.

-In conclusion, the 18th and 19th centuries witnessed a dynamic change in the design of mihrabs within the mosques of the Lamu archipelago.
-The emergence of Pate, changing political landscapes and external influences from India and Oman all contributed to the development of a distinct 'Lamu style', characterised by the widespread adoption of the trilobal arch and the use of stucco ornamentation.
+The Ribat al-Riyadha Mosque, founded in 1901, was founded by Sufi mystic and scholar Habib Swaleh.
+Inspired by fellow Hadrami scholar Habib Ali al-Habshi, Habib Swaleh endorsed musical and singing practices in mosques as well as dancing as a religious activity.
+The mosque began hosting celebrations of Maulid in 1909.
+The popularity of the celebration at the mosque has since increased, attracting pilgrims from the broader Swahili Coast.
+The Maulidi Festival at Lamu is a week-long festival that involves singing, dancing, and celebration that attracts pilgrims from around the Swahili Coast.